-- a) Each facility shall report promptly to the Rhode Island Department of Health, Division of Disease Control, cases of communicable diseases designated as "reportable diseases" when such cases are diagnosed in the facility in accordance with reference 11. - b) When infectious diseases present a potential hazard to residents or personnel, these shall be reported to the Rhode Island Department of Health, Division of Disease Control even if not designated as "reportable diseases." - c) When outbreaks of food-borne illness are suspected, such occurrences shall be reported immediately to the Rhode Island Department of Health, Division of Disease Control or to the Division of Food Protection and Sanitation. - d) Facilities must comply with the provisions of section 23-28.36-3, which requires notification of Fire Fighters, Police Officers and Emergency Medical Technicians after exposure to infectious diseases. - 19.5 Influenza, pneumococcal, and other adult vaccination policies and protocols (such as physician's standing orders) for facility residents shall be developed and implemented by the facility and shall contain no less than the following provisions: - a) Each facility must offer annual vaccination against influenza to all residents.
-Vaccinations must be provided in accordance with the most current ACIP (Advisory Council on Immunization Practices) guidelines for these vaccinations. - b) Each facility must offer a pneumococcal vaccination to all residents 65 years and older, if not previously vaccinated.
-Vaccinations must be provided in accordance with the most current ACIP (Advisory Council on Immunization Practices) guidelines for these vaccinations.
+- a) Each facility shall report promptly to the Rhode Island Department of Health, Division of Disease Prevention & Control, cases of communicable diseases designated as "reportable diseases" when such cases are diagnosed in the facility in accordance with reference 11. - b) When infectious diseases present a potential hazard to residents or personnel, these shall be reported to the Rhode Island Department of Health, Division of Disease Prevention & Control even if not designated as "reportable diseases." - c) When outbreaks of food-borne illness are suspected, such occurrences shall be reported immediately to the Rhode Island Department of Health, Division of Disease Prevention & Control or to the Office of Food Protection and Sanitation. - d) Facilities must comply with the provisions of section 23-28.36-3, which requires notification of fire fighters, police officers and emergency medical technicians after exposure to infectious diseases.